chrismkhill/helpless/Assets/EasyMovieTexture/readme.txt

 From Android version 4.0 or later are supported.

-And the this demo movie licensing. http://orange.blender.org/blog/creative-commons-license-2/
+And the this demo movie licensing. (c) copyright 2006, Blender Foundation / Netherlands Media Art Institute / www.elephantsdream.org http://orange.blender.org/blog/creative-commons-license-2/

 Editor On the Android Platform API can not be used ....